markkolich/kolich-httpclient4-closure/README.md

 You'll now have a real Eclipse **.project** file worthy of an Eclipse import.

 Note your new **.classpath** file as well &mdash; all source JAR's are fetched and injected into the Eclipse project automatically.

-## Dependencies

-Currently, this artifact is built around <a href="http://hc.apache.org/">Apache Commons HttpClient</a> version **4.2.2**.

-This library does **not** work with HttpClient 3.x.
-If you are *still* using HttpClient 3.x you should really consider upgrading given that 3.x is past end-of-life and no longer supported.

-It also firmly depends on my common package of utility classes, <a href="https://github.com/markkolich/kolich-common">kolich-common</a>.

 ## Licensing